Institut du Monde Arabe: History

+The IMA is a member of the Forum of Foreign Cultural Institutes in Paris and Exchanges and Radio Productions (EPRA).
+It is sometimes nicknamed the “Arab Beaubourg”, in reference to the national center of art and culture Georges-Pompidou, known as the Beaubourg center.

+In 2016, the IMA opened a branch in Tourcoing.

+The director of the institute is M. Chawki Abdelamir.

 Architecture

 The building was constructed from 1981 to 1987 and has floor space of 181850 sqft.
 The Architecture-Studio together with Jean Nouvel, won the 1981 design competition.
 This project is a result of funds from both the League of Arab States and the French government, with the cost of the building totaling around €230,000,000.
 The building acts as a buffer zone between the Jussieu Campus of Pierre and Marie Curie University (Paris VI), built in large rationalist urban blocks, and the Seine.
 The river façade follows the curve of the waterway, reducing the hardness of a rectangular grid and offering an inviting view from the Sully Bridge.
 At the same time the building appears to fold itself back in the direction of the Saint-Germain-des-Prés district.